English (Canada)

 In reality, it creates the opposite.

-When your schedule is packed like clockwork, you leave no room for the unexpected or the true magic of travel.
+When your schedule is as tight as a clock, you leave no room for the unexpected or for the real magic of travel.

 What you can do:

-Plan the essentials… and leave a few moments completely free.
-That's often when the most beautiful surprises happen.
+Plan the essentials... and leave some moments completely free.
+It's often then that the best surprises happen.

-We've all experienced that moment when we're carrying a bag that's too heavy and think: “Why did I bring all this?”
+We've all experienced the moment when we carry a bag that's too heavy and think: “Why did I bring all this?”

 Tip:

-Two pairs of shoes, a few clothes that go with everything, and a little space to bring back something you discover there.
+Two pairs of shoes, some clothes that go with everything, and a little space to bring back something you'll discover there.

 Your back (and your mind) will thank you.